 Sailing along the turquoise waters that encircle Linosa is an experience not to be missed.
 Offering captivating views of Linosa’s unique coastline and the sublime waters that lap the rocky coves and beaches, a sailing excursion is the best way to see sights such as the Grotta del Greco (the Greek Cave) and the charming turtle beaches on the south coast.
 One of the highlights is a small, emerald lagoon, situated near the lighthouse on the Punt Beppe Tuccio promontory.

-Our self-catered villas and apartments offer an experience that blends all the comfort of home with the excitement of a Sicilian adventure.
+Our self-catered villas offer an experience that blends all the comfort of home with the excitement of a Sicilian adventure.
 Operating on your own schedule, relaxing in your own space and enjoying amenities such as private pools and expert assistance from our team at Sicily4U, basing your holiday in one of our properties will give you access to all the treasures of Sicily.
 Explore our collections and individual locations or contact us for further information.